Degree Type: Doctoral Students - Page 4 - UW Graduate School Skip to content

 • Please describe your department’s plan for a comparable funding match for the second year of graduate studies.

-Statement from the School/College Dean or the Graduate Program Coordinator (GPC) (maximum two pages, double-spaced, 12-point font)
+The following statement should be written by the School/College Dean or Graduate Program Coordinator (GPC) and can be uploaded as a PDF (maximum two pages, double-spaced, 12-point font).

-The purpose of this statement is to reflect on how your department’s approach to diversity, equity, inclusion and justice (DEIJ) efforts are built into departmental structures and systems, as well as how your department works to address inequities within your field.
-You may use the following guiding questions as you see fit:
+The purpose of this statement is to reflect on how your department’s approach to inclusion and belonging is built into departmental structures and systems, as well as how your department works to address inequities within your field.
+Please address the following questions:

 • How does your department move beyond dialogue into meaningful change?
 Include how efforts are measured and assessed.
 If they are not being measured, please share that information and how progress is being made in those efforts.

-• How does your department use DEIJ principles to inform policies impacting graduate students?
-If policies are not yet informed by DEIJ principles, please share that information and how policies may begin to reflect DEIJ principles.
+• How does your department use experiential diversity to inform policies impacting graduate students?
+If policies are not yet informed by these principles, please share that information and how policies may begin to reflect different needs and experiences.

 • Please also lay out a plan for meeting the funding match requirement of this award in the statement.